Lake Toba, Sumatra – 1988

 Only later did I learn that such vessels had been highly prized for centuries by the Toba Batak people, who adapted imported ceramics into ritual vessels known as ‘perminangken.’
 These sorts of containers were used by the Batak bomoh or datu — ritualistic shaman — to hold magical substances (including bits of human remains), allowing them to communicate with ancestral spirits (Zainuddin, 2012).

-Once I had the vase back to my home in Kuala Lumpur, Malaysia, I learned something about it.
-The piece could trace its lineage to the late Qing Dynasty (1644–1912) or even earlier, possibly the Ming Dynasty (1368–1644), when porcelain production reached its artistic zenith.
+The piece I’d acquired might have traced its lineage to the late Qing Dynasty (1644–1912) or even earlier, possibly the Ming Dynasty (1368–1644), when porcelain production reached its artistic zenith.
 This information has been confirmed in my later investigations (Canepa, 2020; Savage, 2023).
-Chinese porcelain vases from these time periods were often exported across Southeast Asia via the maritime trade routes, including those connected to the Dutch East India Company and via the Manila Galleon trade.
+My speculation rested on the quality of the crackle celadon and the other artistry apparent in the piece.

 Canepa, T. (2020).
 Chinese porcelain: Late Ming (1366–1644) and Qing (1644–1911) dynasties.
 In Encyclopedia of Global Archaeology (pp. 2323–2326).
 Springer. https://link.springer.com/rwe/10.1007/978-3-030-30018-0_1336